On TikTok, the partisan fury of the 2020 election is just a swipe away

 Some news outlets have found political misinformation on TikTok, which is growing at a fast pace and recently passed 1.5 billion downloads.
 A spokesperson said the company doesn't see a lot of inaccurate content posted and may remove an account or content that "harms, defrauds, or misleads other users."
 The company hasn't estimated how much political content is on the platform.

-"It's a huge hill to climb and people aren't sure whether it's going to be worth it," said Kevin Singer, a senior account executive with RALLY, an issue-driven communications platform.
+"It's a huge hill to climb and people aren't sure whether it's going to be worth it," said Kevin Singer, a senior account executive with Rally, an issue-driven communications firm.

 The Trump, Warren, Sanders and Biden campaigns didn't respond to questions about TikTok.